MillenniumDB/wukong-engine/docs/project-structure.md

 ## 🗂️ Data

 The **WUKONG** engine processes documents and generates a knowledge graph based on a data model defined by the user.
-To achieve this, the user must provide a data directory with a specific structure, containing the documents and the data model.
+To achieve this, the user must provide a data directory with a specific structure, containing the **documents** and the **data model**.

-For testing purposes, an example data directory is provided inside the `data/` directory, containing the following:
+For testing purposes, an **example** data directory is provided inside the `data/` directory, containing the following:

 ```
 data/example/